BRAZILIAN JIU JITSU LESSONS

 The ‘kimono’ or ‘gi’ is the official uniform of Jiu Jitsu. it consists of a jacket, pants and a belt and is built to withstand the rigours of hard training.
 The gi is considered a valuable training tool in Jiu Jitsu as it forces the practitioner to adopt a more methodical and technical approach due to its many offensive and defensive uses.

-The importance of training both in and out of the gi is a hotly debated discussion within the BJJ community.
-Both are necessary to develop a well rounded understanding of the art.
-Because Rickson Gracie Jiu Jitsu focuses primarily on good basics very little adaptation in technique is required when the jacket is removed or even when strikes are added.
-However, the lack of friction usually provided by the gi ensures a very different experience.
+The importance of training both in and out of the gi has long been a hotly debated discussion within the BJJ community.
+It is our opinion that both are necessary to develop a well rounded understanding of the art as a whole.
+The lack of friction usually provided by the gi ensures for a very different experience when training without it.
 Although this can make escaping positions easier, transitions are faster and submissions harder to finish forcing the practitioner to adapt to a very different set of problems.

 Just like the lessons in the gi, all aspects of Jiu Jitsu are practised during the No Gi Lessons from the sport of Submission Grappling to the Vale Tudo fight strategies.